Alka Rai

-Alka Rai is an Indian politician associated with the Bharatiya Janata Party (BJP).
-Alka Rai contested the Uttar Pradesh assembly election held in 2017.
-She got elected from the Mohammadabad.
+Alka Rai is an Indian politician.
+She is a member of the Bharatiya Janata Party (BJP).
+She served as a member of the Legislative Assembly for the Mohammadabad constituency from 2006 to 2007 and again from 2017 to 2022.

 Her husband Krishnanand Rai was allegedly murdered by Mukhtar Ansari however Ansari could not be prosecuted due to witnesses turning hostile.
-The judgement observed that “the case is another example of prosecution failing due to hostile witnesses.
-If the witnesses in this case had the benefit of the Witness Protection Scheme, 2018, during trial, the result may have been different.”
+The judgement observed that "the case is another example of prosecution failing due to hostile witnesses.
+If the witnesses in this case had the benefit of the Witness Protection Scheme, 2018, during trial, the result may have been different."

 Electoral history

-She defeated Ansari's brother in the 2017 Uttar Pradesh Legislative Assembly election.
-However this was not the first victory of Alka Rai in an assembly election as she had defeated her rival in the by-poll of year 2005, when her husband was shot dead.
-In the by-poll of 2005 no one from Ansari family contested the election.
-However they pitched Sri Krishan urf Gama Ram in the contest and supported him.
-Krisan Kumar was defeated by Alka Rai with a margin of 33,744 votes.
+After her husband's murder, Rai contested the by-polls for Mohammadbad constituency in 2005, winning against Samajwadi Party's Sri Krishnkan Urf Gama Ram.
+She subsequently lost the 2007 elections against Ansari's brother, Sibagtullah Ansari.
+She won the seat again in the 2017 elections against Sibagtullah Ansari.
+In the 2022 elections, she lost the seat to Suhaib Ansari.